 • Post-operative Pain: Pain, swelling, and bruising are common post-operative symptoms.
 While these are usually temporary, they can cause significant discomfort.

-In conclusion, while septoplasty and turbinate reduction surgery offer substantial benefits to those with nasal obstructions, it’s crucial to weigh these against the potential drawbacks.
+In conclusion, while septoplasty and turbinate reduction offer substantial benefits to those with nasal obstructions, it’s crucial to weigh these against the potential drawbacks.
 A thorough consultation with a specialist can provide a clearer picture, ensuring patients make informed decisions about their health.

 Recovery from turbinoplasty and septoplasty